rbd80/Amazon_Linux_2/README.md

 * [Packer](https://www.packer.io/)

 ## Known issues

-* Currently, Packer doesn't work with ECS IAM Roles (also used by CodeBuild)
-    - That's why we build a credentials file that leverages temporary credentials in the ``buildspec``
-    - When Packer supports this feature, this will no longer be necessary
 * If Build process fails and within AWS CodeBuild Build logs you find the following line ``Timeout waiting for SSH.``, it means either
     - A) You haven't chosen a VPC Public Subnet, and therefore Packer cannot connect to the instance
     - B) There may have been a connectivity issue between Packer and EC2; retrying the build step within AWS CodePipeline should work just fine